Eyes are a revealing facial feature that conveys our emotions. Sagging or baggy eyelids can leave you looking tired and older than you feel.

 Upper Eyelid Surgery

 Over time, the upper eyelids become heavy and start drooping, giving the face a tired or even an angry appearance.
 By strategically removing a safe amount of excess skin and soft tissue from the upper eyelids, Dr. Hove restores a rested appearance while avoiding a "surprised" look.
-This is a fairly quick procedure with short recovery.
+This type of eyelid surgery is a fairly quick procedure with a short recovery.

 Lower Eyelid Surgery

 When most people think of problems affecting the lower eyelids, they think about bags under the eyes.
-This area is complex and can be treated in different ways.
-Sometimes the lower eyelid skin just needs to be tightened or resurfaced; sometimes excess fat needs to be removed; sometimes both approaches are needed.
-Dr. Hove can determine which technique will be appropriate to achieve your desired results.
+This area is complex and this type of eyelid surgery can be performed in different ways.
+Sometimes the lower eyelid skin just needs to be tightened or resurfaced; sometimes excess fat needs to be removed; sometimes both approaches are required to provide patients with the best results.

-Incisions can be made on the inside of the eyelid or hidden below the eyelashes.
-Lower eyelid surgery can be performed under local anesthesia in the right circumstances, allowing for a quick recovery.
+During this type of eyelid surgery, incisions can be made on the inside of the eyelid or hidden below the eyelashes.
+This allows the incision site to remain hidden during recovery.
+Lower eyelid surgery can be performed under local anesthesia in the right circumstances.
+In such cases, patients can experience a quick recovery from their eyelid surgery.

 Eyelid Surgery Recovery